Aeroduel/server/ROADMAP.md

 ### Basic frontend for desktop app UI
 Use Next.js and React to build a basic desktop UI with a single button to start a match on the local network.

+### Local Server Hosting
+Next.js API available via LAN at `aeroduel.local:45045` at all times while app is running.

 ## In Progress

-### Local Server Hosting
-Next.js API triggered from a single click in the frontend.

 ### Database Integration
 ~~MongoDB/PostgreSQL or local database for match state~~.
 Store game state in memory.
 Include API endpoints to